 Explore the Kite

 Bring the class back together.
 Ask students to share their observations or a partner's observations with the class.
 Make a class list of observations.
-You might create a Notice and Wonder t-chart so you have a place to record questions that come up as students share their observations.
+You might create a Notice and Wonder t-chart so you have a place to record questions that arise as students share their observations.

 Fly the Kite